Welcome to the careers section of our website.

 Key Stage 3 (Years 7-9)

 Year 9 is an important year for students; they get to choose which subjects and qualifications to study within Key Stage 4, albeit the academic traditional GCSE qualifications or the revised rigorous vocational qualifications of Technical Awards.
 This is the first opportunity that they get to make decisions that may affect their future career.
-Our students are thoroughly prepared for this during their PSHE lessons, assemblies, informal information advice and guidance session with their progress tutor, options evening and careers convention.
+Our students are thoroughly prepared for this during their PSHE lessons, assemblies, informal information advice and guidance session with their form tutor, options evening and careers convention.

 It is important for students to choose the right courses as they can: determine the sixth form that they go to; determine the qualifications that a student may take at Level 3; be used to assess if a student is suitable for a particular course at University; or affect the career a student is suitable for in the future.